johnzhang1051/discordant-transcript-resubmission/Resubmission_Figures/Supplemental_Figure_2/README.md

 `Resubmission_Figures/Supplemental_Figure_2/CCLE_ranked expression.R`

 * This may not be worth doing, I attempted to create them on 9/10 with new data, but looked wonky.
+* I think I may need to get new CCLE expression data for our new transcripts, but I might be wrong
+* Since we have Tsoi data now, I could also just filter out Tsoi data

 B)